mfrachet/acodingdance/content/blog/tagged-template-litterals/index.md

 Only by reading the 4 lines snippet, you may have a good idea of what it should do:

-> creating a HTML tree with the concatenate string content.
+> creating a HTML tree with the concatenated string content.

 Let's implement the `html` tag: